Adventure with a Cause

 You can read more information about the seedballs at Seedballs Kenya.
 We have thrown over 1,100,000 seedballs in Samburu National Reserve, Archers Post Area, Kalama Conservancy, Ngurunit, Mpagas, Loiyangalani, Baragoi, Kirisia Forest, Maralal Sanctuary, Lumo conservancy and parts of the Amboseli Ecosystem The estimated success rate of a seedballs to become a seedling/tree in these areas is 10% (this is a modest estimate and in some areas we have seen greater success), so this roughly translates to 105,000 trees growing.

 We have partnered with Solio conservancy in supporting the planting of indigenous trees to protect the habitat and biodiversity of the area which is home to endangered rhinos.
-From 2023-2024, we have been instrumental in the conservancy having planted 45,000 seedlings of various indigenous species in the places required for land rehabilitation and our target is to assist in planting at least 50,000 new trees annually in the various parts of the conservancy.
+In 2023 and 2024, we have been instrumental in the conservancy having planted 97,000 seedlings of various indigenous species in the places required for land rehabilitation and our target is to assist in planting at least 80,000 new trees seedlings annually in the various parts of the conservancy.

-We are providing the Hirola Conservation Programme with grass seed for the restoration of vital grasslands needed for the survival of the critically endangered Hirola antelopes.
+We have provided the Hirola Conservation Programme with grass seed for the restoration of vital grasslands needed for the survival of the critically endangered Hirola antelopes.

 Conservation